U.N. committee condemns Syria, Iran for rampant rights abuses

 Such resolutions on Iran, North Korea and Myanmar - and, since last year, Syria - have become an annual ritual.

-The resolution on Iran received more yes votes than a year ago, when a similar text was approved with 80 in favor, 44 against and 57 abstentions.
+The resolution on Iran received more yes votes than a year ago, when a similar text was approved with 80 in favour, 44 against and 57 abstentions.

-Last year's Syria resolution received 122 votes in favor, 13 against and 41 abstentions.
+Last year's Syria resolution received 122 votes in favour, 13 against and 41 abstentions.

 Earlier on Tuesday the committee adopted a resolution that condemned human rights abuses in North Korea.